Special and bespoke courses

 We can also consider arranging additional activities and trips as part of a bespoke study package.
 This might include visits to local businesses (see 'Industry Specific Programmes' above for examples) or a closed trip to a location within the UK; for example, one group from Chuo University in Japan spends a weekend in Edinburgh each August, accompanied by ELTC staff.

-Students on ELTC courses can join in with activities, events, clubs and societies at the University's Students' Union, rated number 1 in the UK for 4 years running.
+Students on ELTC courses can join in with activities, events, clubs and societies at the University's Students' Union.

 Accommodation and Travel Assistance